 Maintain Cleanliness

 In built-up areas, rat infestations are more prevalent due to the availability of food in homes and in dustbins, for example.
 Make sure food is properly stored, preferably in glass or metal containers, and that waste bins are tightly closed.
 Pet food that hasn't been eaten needs to be stored or disposed of.
-Rats like clutter, keep your home tidy and close all cupboard doors.
+Rats like clutter, so keep your home tidy and close all cupboard doors.

 Manage Outdoor Space